Skip to main content

 With the right support and knowledge, it is possible to live a meaningful and active life with bipolar disorder.

-It's important to get to know yourself and your symptoms so you can react quickly if something changes.
-Many people find that structure in everyday life, good sleep and avoiding stress are important tools.
+It is important to get to know yourself and your symptoms so that you can react quickly if something changes.
+Many people find that structure in everyday life, good sleep and avoidance of stress are important tools.

 What can you do yourself?

-You play a big role in your treatment.
-It's about taking responsibility and taking the disease seriously - but also about giving yourself room to live.
+You yourself play a big role in the treatment.
+It is about taking responsibility and taking the disease seriously - but also about giving yourself space to live.

 When should you seek help?

-If you experience mood swings that affect your everyday life or if your loved ones express concern, it's important to talk to a doctor.
+If you experience mood swings that affect your daily life, or if your relatives express concern, it is important to talk to a doctor.

-At Lægerne Danmark, we offer conversation and assessment in a safe environment.
-We listen and help you move forward - no matter where you are in the process.
+At Doctors in Denmark, we offer conversation and assessment in a safe environment.
+We listen and help you move forward – no matter where you are in the process.